 Commission President Ursula von der Leyen said: “Europe has a lifetime opportunity to build back better.
 With the new multi-annual budget and the Recovery and Resilience Facility, we have mobilised unprecedented resources to invest in the digital transition.
 The pandemic has exposed how crucial digital technologies and skills are to work, study and engage – and where we need to get better.
 We must now make this Europe's Digital Decade so that all citizens and businesses can access the very best the digital world can offer.
 Today's Digital Compass gives us a clear view of how to get there.”

 The semiconductor snafu

 As part of its digital infrastructure efforts, the plan also set out a desire to manufacture 20% of the world’s semiconductors by 2030.

-The ambitious 20% target reflects the in the semiconductor sector.
+The ambitious 20% target reflects the current tumult in the semiconductor sector.
 A perfect storm of the ongoing COVID-19 pandemic, ever increasing manufacturer demand as more things are made digital, and an explosion in customer demand following the pandemic’s easing have led to huge problems.
 And, as chips are integrated into everything from appliances to cars, it’s not just the digital sector that is suffering.
-Ford, for instance, was to cut production on its F-150 pickup trucks for precisely that reason.
+Ford, for instance, was recently forced to cut production on its F-150 pickup trucks for precisely that reason.